You are here

 - Training and approach facts.
 Your service provider will describe their training and approach of their counselling, as well as the number of available sessions, the cost (if any) and the specific goals of that service.
 Note that some agencies only do assessment, while others only do certain kinds of treatment.
 All of this will be described in the first meeting.
 If you wish to hear it again, just ask.

 - Information on what situations will cause your service agreement to end (such as missing too many sessions, attending a session while "under the influence," etc.).

 - Information on your right to read your record, and under what conditions.

 - If applicable, information on any medications prescribed to you by the medical team, as well their side effects, and at what point you should contact your practitioner if you have concerns.

 - Ample opportunity to ask questions about any part of your treatment, including clarification about anything you do not understand or remember.

 - Some counsellors will provide you with print outs or diagrams of ideas that matter to you.
 If you need to take notes, jot down thoughts, or take home handouts with the information provided, simply say so.
 Most medications come with info sheets from the pharmacy.
 All of these are a good back up.

 - The opportunity to bring a friend if you find you have trouble remembering everything you are told.

 - Talk to your counsellor about bringing a list of issues to talk about, with the most critical ones noted or any questions you need answered.

-- Ask about working out a safety plan for between sessions, when the counselor is not available, or for online or community resources.
-Fill out a Coping Kit and discuss it with your counselor.
+- Ask about working out a safety plan for between sessions, when the counsellor is not available, or for online or community resources.
+Fill out the Be Safe Safety Plan and install Be Safe App and discuss it with your counsellor.